-Take a look at the following TED Talk by Amy Climer, a speaker, trainer and coach who specialises in how to enable teams to be more creative and innovative.
+Take a look at the TED Talk by Amy Climer, a speaker, trainer and coach who specialises in enabling teams to be more creative and innovative.

 Amy Climer puts it so aptly.
 ‘We all create.
 We all innovate.
 We all collaborate.’

 Amy Climer shares her twenty-plus years of experience in this talk, including her PhD research and personal examples.
 Amy Climer’s work is based on her firm belief that creativity is deliberate and that it can be intentionally developed within groups.

 For privacy reasons YouTube needs your permission to be loaded.I Accept

 Amy Climer’s video draws out and illuminates some of the key learning points that all well-functioning, creative teams have in common: Team Purpose, Team Dynamics and Team Process.
 These are explained below:

 - Team Purpose: This is where the focus comes from.
 Teams need to be able to answer: What are we doing together?
 Why do we meet on a regular basis?
 Why does our purpose matter?
 Purpose cannot be too narrow.
 It needs to be broad enough to have some flexibility and autonomy in there (giving room for the creative piece).
 When this happens, a positive loop cycle happens.
 Team purpose drives innovation.
 As innovation increases, so does team purpose, further driving innovation.